 Well, yes, as to that credible gold substitute.
 The article advises readers: “Rather than speculate on the Ruble, just buy the gold.”

-This article goes even farther, asserting that arbitrage traders drove up the ruble, now that the ruble “has a floor to the US dollars, in terms of gold [sic].”
+This article goes even further, asserting that arbitrage traders drove up the ruble, now that the ruble “has a floor to the US dollars, in terms of gold [sic].”

-So, the first article makes the case for why the ruble would be strong, at least in theory, due to an arbitrage.
-But the difference between abstract economic theorizing and giving advice to subscribers is that only in the former case does one argue for the ruble being equivalent to gold.
+So, the first article makes the case for why the ruble would be strong, at least in theory, due to arbitrage.
+But the difference between abstract economic theorizing and advising subscribers is that only in the former case does one argue for the ruble being equivalent to gold.
 In the latter, of course, it’s “don’t try this at home kids.”

 The second article (which was written originally for Russia Today), states that arbitrage traders are buying rubles right now.
 Not burdened by the need to hedge his words, lest they be acted upon by subscribers, he is free to claim it as fact.

 Aside from the risk that one won’t even be able to trade those rubles for dollars if sanctions should be stepped up, there are exactly zero reasons to think that those rubles represent claims on gold.
 Russia’s central bank price of 5,000 rubles per gram is a bid price to buy gold, below the market price.
 If you are an arbitrager, you need to rely on the offer price to sell gold to you below its market price.
 No such offer price exists.

 We reiterate the commonsense advice of the first article.
 If you want gold, just buy gold.
 Do not buy rubles expecting that this will get you more gold.